ParkerRobb/Zettelkasten-export-resources/Pandoc PDF commands.md

 ### Margins

 > [!Note]
-> Using the `geometry` package overrides the typographic calculations described in [[20230503161239 Pandoc PDF commands#Document class|Document class]].
+> Using the `geometry` package overrides the typographic calculations described in [[Pandoc PDF commands#Document class|Document class]].
 Only use it as a nuclear option.

 Option:
 ```sh